Skwangles/OpenCV-Retinal-Scan-Matching/README.md

 --

-Alternative ways experimented with:/
+Alternative ways experimented with:\
-Canny edge detection/
+Canny edge detection\
 Tried using Canny for edge detection, but found that the edges determined were too noisy and hard to de-noise when preparing the image for thresholding.
 When testing against laplacian edge detection, we found that Laplacian returned an easily thresholdable matrix & was filled in rather than the squiggly lines in Canny - we could easily threshold the laplacian’s result by matching the threshold to the delta of the Laplacian function.

 Blurring/